VFPX/Win32API/libraries/kernel32/MapViewOfFile.md

 For files that are larger than your address space, you can only map a small portion of the file data at a time.
 When you are through with the first view, then you unmap it and map a new view.

-Read an article on the Miscrosoft Help And Support web site: <a href="http://support.microsoft.com/default.aspx?scid=kb;en-us;188535">HOWTO: Sharing Data Between Processes Using Memory-Mapped Files</a>

 See also: [MapViewOfFileEx](..//MapViewOfFileEx.md), [OpenFileMapping](..//OpenFileMapping.md), [UnmapViewOfFile](../kernel32/UnmapViewOfFile.md).

 ***